xstarkit/PCA/README.md

 ### Important

 You will need to change some of the settings before the code will run.
 These are at the start of `pca_public.py`.
 The code assumes a certain directory structure and file naming system, you can change these by modifying the dir_stem and file_stem variables.
-The spectral files are assumed to be in directories of the form 'Xs', where $X$ is the timestep in seconds.
+The spectral files are assumed to be in directories of the form 'Xs', where X is the timestep in seconds.

 The `rmf_path` variable will need to be changed - this should point to a response matrix for the detector being used, and is used to convert between spectral channel and energy bin.